Mound Builders: Early descriptions

 Between 1540 and 1542, Hernando de Soto, the Spanish conquistador, traversed what became the southeastern United States.
 There he encountered many different mound-builder peoples who were perhaps descendants of the great Mississippian culture.
 De Soto observed people living in fortified towns with lofty mounds and plazas and surmised that many of the mounds served as foundations for priestly temples.
-Near present-day Augusta, Georgia, de Soto encountered a group ruled by a queen, Cofitachequi.
+Near present-day Augusta, Georgia, de Soto encountered a group ruled by the Lady of Cofitachequi.
 She told him that the mounds within her territory served as burial places for nobles.